Eiko-Tokura/monad-effect/README.md

 You can throw algebraic errors into the list (`effThrowIn` / `effThrow`), catch all errors (`effCatchAll`), or catch and *remove* a specific error type (`effCatchIn`) so that the remaining computation provably no longer produces that error.

-### Purity via modules
+### Purity

-Instead of reaching for `IORef` / `TVar` for every bit of mutable state, you can keep many states *pure* and model them as modules:
+Instead of reaching for `IORef` / `TVar` for every bit of mutable state, you can also choose to keep states *pure* and model them as part of your self-defined modules.
+It's a design choice you can make : some effect systems force you into `IO`.
+While for concurrency programs you need `TVar`s, but we should have the ability to choose pure state where appropriate because we love purity.

+In particular the library provides two built‑in modules:

 - `SModule s` – a module holding a pure state of type `s`;
 - `RModule r` – a module holding a read‑only value of type `r`.